-NLI: What student’s do you find to be the most successful in the field?
+NLI: Which types of attendees do you find to be the most successful in the field?

 CD: The most successful cosmetic laser technicians are the ones who are passionate about people and the industry.
 They take pride in what they do, continue to educate themselves on what’s new or changing in the field and strive to succeed in reaching their client’s goals, while still setting reasonable expectations with their client.

 Clients seek a provider whom they trust with their most intimate concerns.
 They take a huge leap of faith in our abilities to help change what they perceive as flaws and we must take that seriously.
 Clients also love someone they can bond with.
 Don’t ever forget to let your uniqueness shine!
 Clients love that!

 NLI: What is one piece of advice you would give to someone who is considering a career as a cosmetic laser tech?

 CD: The advice I would give to someone considering changing their field and become a cosmetic laser technician is: Believe in yourself and the abilities you have to change your life for the better.